NoahHA/solar-system-simulation/README.md

 # solar-system-simulation
-Python simulation of the first 4 planets in the solar system using RK4 algorithm

 Python Solar System Simulation using RK4

 This project uses the RK4 algorithm to simulate the orbits of Mercury, Venus, Earth, and Mars around the Sun.
 The project is written in python making use of matplotlib to animate the orbits and numpy to perform the integrations.